 Aiyana is excited to join the LDL team and be part of an ecosystem that will support students as they navigate their collegiate journey and help students achieve their personal and professional aspirations.
 If there is one thing she would tell her undergraduate self, she would encourage her to take time choosing a major.

 Fun Facts: Aiyana loves to play volleyball, enjoys the arts, attend concerts, play boardgames (Taboo, Bingo, Scrabble, Monopoly, etc.) travel, and is a foodie!

 Assistant Director of Life Design: LEED

-Chloe was born in Southern California and grew up in North Texas.
+Chloe (she/her) was born in Southern California and grew up in North Texas.
 She did her undergrad at Texas Woman’s University where she majored in Psychology, and completed her Master’s in Higher Education, Student Affairs at the University of North Texas.
 She moved to Maryland in 2018 to start her career at the University of Maryland, Baltimore County as the Transfer Student Success Coordinator where she created a mentor program for new transfer students.